toasterparty/metroid-prime-plandomizer/README.md

 1048594
 ```

 ...and so you would use `"starting_pickups":1048594`.
 Note that this means the player literally start with *9/9 missiles* not *9 missile packs*.
+For testing purposes, you can use to `"starting_pickups":68719476735` to start with every item in the game.

 3. Set your `patch_settings` as desired.
 Most are self-explainitory booleans (`true`/`false`), but here's some notable ones:
 - `patch_vertical_to_blue` - Set to `true` to make all doors that connect rooms vertically (e.g. Tower Chamber/Tower of Light) blue.
 Set to `false` to leave them as vanilla colors.
 Note that those are your only two options for vertical doors, you cannot set custom door colors on vertical doors.